-1. For the quarterly period ended December 31, 2017 2.
+1. For the quarterly period ended June 30, 2019 2 2.
 Commission identification number 1093 3.
-BIR Tax identification No. 240-000-531-126 4.
-Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY 5.
-Province, country or other jurisdiction of incorporation or organization I Manila, Philippines 6.
-Industry Classification Code (SEC Use only) 7.
-Address of registrant's principal office 9 9 Mendiola St. San Miguel, Manila 8.
-Registrant's telephone number, inclu ding g area code: (02) 735-68-61 to 71 9.
-Former name, former address and for if change since last report rme er fiscal year, N/A 10.
-Securities registered pursuant to Sec RSA tion 8 and 12 of the e Code, or Sections 4 and 8 of the Title of Each Class and amount of debt outstand ing Number of sha ares of common stock outstanding Common Shares 372,414,400 11.
-Are any or all of the securities listed on tl he Philippine St ock Exchange?
-Yes [√] No []
+BIR Tax identification No. 240-000-531-126 4 Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY Į 5.
+Province, country or other jurisdiction of incorporation or organization Manila, Philippines (6.
+Industry Classification Code (SEC Use only) - 7.
+Address of registrant's principal office 9 Mendiola St. San Miguel, Manila ð 8.
+Registrant's telephone number, including ar ea code: (02) 735-68-61 to 71 ę Former name, former address and former fis if change since last report scal year, N/A 10.
+Securities registered pursuant to Section 8 a RSA and 12 of the Code, or Sections 4 and 8 of the

+Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding